rebsonoliveira/sql-server/samples/features/json/product-catalog/dotnet-rest-api/README.md

-# ASP.NET Core Product Inventory application that uses SQL/JSON functionalities
+# ASP.NET Core Product Inventory REST Service that uses SQL/JSON functionalities

-This project contains an example implementation of ASP.NET Core application that shows how to implement simple product catalog that enables you to browse edit and delete list products in catalog.
+This project contains an example implementation of ASP.NET Core REST Service that enables you to get or modify list of products in catalog.

 ## Contents